hsemple/qgis_tutorials/source/thematic_mapping.rst

-8. To map the population column, select Graduated as the Style.
-Select Population as the column to map.
-Click on the dropdown next to Color Ramp and select also a color ramp.
+8. To map the confirmed cases column, select Graduated as the Style.
+Select "Confirmed" as the column to map.
+Click on the dropdown next to Color Ramp and select a color ramp.
 For numerical data that goes from lower values to higher values, one can select a single color ramp.
 Lower values will be given a lighter version of the color while higher values will be given a darker version of the color.

 .. image:: img/mapping_attributes4.png
    :alt: Mapping Attributes